jrwroberts1976/cloud-platform/docs/Architecture.md

 The primary objectives of the project are to:

-* Demonstrate Infrastructure as Code using Terraform.
+- Demonstrate Infrastructure as Code using Terraform.
-* Build reusable Terraform modules for cloud infrastructure.
+- Build reusable Terraform modules.
-* Deploy secure AWS networking.
+- Deploy secure AWS networking.
+- Implement remote Terraform state management.
-* Automate infrastructure deployments.
+- Automate infrastructure deployments.
-* Implement monitoring and observability.
+- Implement monitoring and observability.
-* Demonstrate DevOps and Platform Engineering best practices.
+- Demonstrate DevOps and Platform Engineering best practices.
-* Produce a fully documented portfolio suitable for Cloud Engineering roles.
+- Produce a fully documented portfolio suitable for Cloud Engineering roles.

 ---